5 min read

 Annual Planning

-During the period when you conduct your annual planning, set budgets, and create goals, use the start-stop-continue exercise to help you make decisions as a team.
+During the period when you conduct your annual planning, set budget and realistic goals, use the start-stop-continue exercise to help you make decisions as a team.

 How To Conduct a Start-Stop-Continue Exercise?